December 21, 2025 (2mo ago) — last updated January 15, 2026 (1mo ago)

 A three-tier system is often the sweet spot: effective, easy to understand, and motivating.
 A battle-tested setup looks like this:

-• Tier 3 (Accelerator): 121%+ of quota.
-Reserved for top performers; rewards here should be noticeably better.
+• Tier 3 (Accelerator): 121%+ of quota — reserved for top performers and accelerators

 Calculating Commission Rates That Drive Action

-You don’t need massive jumps between tiers to make an impact.
-Often, a 1–2 percentage point increase is enough.
-For example, moving from 5% in Tier 2 to 7% in Tier 3 can significantly boost take-home pay and motivate that last push.
+You don’t need massive jumps between tiers.
+Often, a 1–2 percentage point increase motivates behavior.
+For example, moving from 5% in Tier 2 to 7% in Tier 3 can deliver a meaningful increase to take-home pay.

 Model outcomes using 12–24 months of sales data.
-A common distribution target is roughly 50% of reps in the middle tier, 30% in the lower, and 20% in the top tier.
-Modeling also ensures total commission spend stays within financial guardrails — many B2B SaaS companies aim for 8–15% of ARR devoted to sales compensation2.
+A common distribution target is roughly 50% of reps in the middle tier, 30% in the lower, and 20% in the top.
+Modeling also ensures total commission spend stays within financial guardrails — many B2B SaaS companies target 8–15% of ARR for sales compensation1.

-Tiered structures also work well for partner and affiliate programs.
-You can create tiers for partners based on referral volume or quality to motivate external contributors the same way as internal reps.
+Tiered structures also apply to partner and affiliate programs: create partner tiers based on referral volume or quality to motivate external contributors.

-Bringing Your Commission Template to Life in Excel or Sheets
+Building Your Template in Excel or Google Sheets

-Before you open a sheet, map the structure: analyze data, define tiers, then set rates.
-This prevents picking numbers at random.
+Turning the plan into a working template makes it actionable.
+Before opening a sheet, map the structure: analyze data, define tiers, then set rates.

 Infographic illustrating a three-step process for designing a tiered plan: Analyze, Define, Set.